An Illustrated History of Old Sutton in St. Helens, Lancashire

 On January 18th 1891, the mother of two-years-old Thomas Evans of 4 Powder Works Yard in Sutton was called to a neighbour's house.
 She was only away for a few minutes but it was long enough for the toddler's nightdress to ignite.
 The boy was sitting on a stool by the fire when a cinder fell from the grate.
 A lad named Grice ran into the house and badly burnt his hand trying to extinguish the flames.
 Young Thomas received severe burns to his body and died three hours later.
 At his inquest, the lad Grice was complimented for his bravery in attempting to save the boy and a juror handed him a reward.

 Children still die today through their clothes being set alight.
 However risks are reduced as modern-day kids' clothing is of low flammability and there are few open fires within homes.
+It wasn’t until legislation was passed in 1967 and again in 1985 that regulations were imposed on the flammability of fabrics.
 In the past children's clothes were highly flammable and panicking youngsters would cry for help rather than attempt to extinguish the flames themselves.

 Death often came very quickly as with five-years-old Archibald McKinnon of Ditch Hillock in Sutton.
 On December 12th 1865, the boy went downstairs and sat next to the fire to get warm.
 A piece of firewood fell from the grate and immediately ignited his shirt.
 The son of glassmaker Duncan McKinnon received severe burns and was soon dead.
 Even the police endured such domestic tragedies.
 PC Carter of Peasley Cross kept a fire burning in the kitchen grate during the periods he was on duty.
 On March 24th 1884 his 4-years-old son William Edward crept down the stairs while his parents were asleep and by some means set his nightdress on fire.
 The Liverpool Echo said Willie had been 'shockingly burnt' and later died of his injuries.